FlintSupport/component-library/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 3.4.1 =

+* Fix: PHP 5.6 compatibility

+= 3.4 =

+* New: Allow off canvas menus to be 100% wide
+* New: Add option to Theme Editor to add a Close icon to off canvas mobile menus
+* Accessibility Fix: Remove 'aria-haspopup' attribute
+* Fix: Dynamic sub menu width calculation bug
+* Accessibility Improvement: Escape key now closes sub menus sequentially
+* Improvement: Small refactor of maxmegamenu.js
+* Improvement: Set default mobile menu type to Off Canvas

+= 3.3.2 =

+* Fix: CSS validation error (move @charset rule to first line)
+* Fix: jQuery migrate warnings (change unbind to off)
+* Accessibility Fix: On mobile, when pressing enter on the parent of a hidden submenu, follow the link
+* Fix: PHP warning when activating plugin for first time using PHP 8.2
+* Fix: When CSS Output has been set to 'Disabled', do not automatically set it back to 'Output in Head' if generation of the CSS file fails

 = 3.3.1 =